George King (cricketer, born 1857)

 George Lionel King (6 April 1857 – 29 June 1944) was an English cricketer active from 1880 to 1881 who played for Sussex.
 He was born and died in Brighton.
 He appeared in six first-class matches as a righthanded batsman who scored 112 runs with a highest score of 29 and was an occasional wicketkeeper.
 His father George W. King also played for Sussex.

 King was educated at Rugby School and Trinity College, Cambridge.
-He joined the 1st Volunteer Battalion of the Sussex Regiment and during the First World War was second in command of the 3rd Battalion.
+He joined the 1st Volunteer Battalion of the Royal Sussex Regiment and during the First World War was second in command of the 3rd Battalion.